You are at the top of the page

 In the last post we saw how Queen Victoria's petticoat has been conserved.
 It is now stable enough to be displayed and enjoyed by our visitors!
 However, for the time being, the petticoat will be carefully packed and stored within our Royal Ceremonial Dress Collection.

-Work on Queen Caroline’s much-loved State bed, which we care for on behalf of the Royal Collection Trust, continues at Hampton Court Palace and our attentions are now drawn to protecting the feet of this priceless historic object.
+Work on Queen Caroline’s State Bed, which we care for on behalf of the Royal Collection Trust, continues in the Conservation Studio at Hampton Court Palace.
+We have now moved up to the top of the bed with the upper outer valances.

 Share this on: